-Under the guidance of Sanae they began working with the pioneering director after he spotted their spectacular acrobatic tumbling and hand balancing on the sand.
-They collaborated on a new work Taoub, which saw the Hammich family embrace a new concept; blending traditional Moroccan acrobatic skills with contemporary theatre performance.
+The group collaborated on a new work Taoub, embracing a new concept; blending traditional Moroccan acrobatic skills with contemporary theatre performance.
 Anchored by a loose narrative that highlights contemporary and traditional aspects of Arabic culture, Taoub combines Bory’s outstanding choreography and visually stunning direction with the grace, strength and elegance of the acrobats.

-Attracted by the family’s willingness to re-purpose their work, whilst honouring traditional Moroccan circus, Crying Out Loud introduced Groupe Acrobatique de Tangier to the UK, first programming Taoub at the Southbank’s Queen Elizabeth Hall and then touring it to the regions in 2006 followed by a second run at London’s Roundhouse in 2007 as part of Circus Front (now CircusFest).
+Attracted by a willingness to re-purpose the work, whilst honouring traditional Moroccan circus, Crying Out Loud introduced Groupe Acrobatique de Tangier to the UK, first programming Taoub at the Southbank’s Queen Elizabeth Hall and then touring it to the regions in 2006 followed by a second run at London’s Roundhouse in 2007 as part of Circus Front (now CircusFest).
 Crying Out Loud also brokered a run of Taoub at The New Victory on 42nd Street, New York City in 2009

 Chouf Ouchouf, was their second large scale work, a collaboration with Swiss artists Zimmermann & de Perrot explored the life in the medina using ingenious moving towers to conjure up day to day life and its many challenges.